openlexington/treatment-directory/README.md

 Sometimes there's not a social worker for a client to talk to.

+[Aunt Bertha](https://www.auntbertha.com/get_directory?postal=42701#program-details-ahJzfnNlYXJjaGJlcnRoYS1ocmRyFAsSB1Byb2dyYW0YgICAspymqQoM) was one attempt for this.
+Some information does not seem relevant for the zip code that's searched.
+There's a free service but it's not as good as the paid one, and the paid one would be expensive.
+Also info is not prominent about age restrictions for services provided, like if the service is just for children versus adults.

 ## Solution ideas

 - TurboTax-style questions for a client.
 How are you feeling, etc., and the information could go back into the system, to the nurse, the social worker, etc.
     - Nurses could incorporate questions into the discharge step.
 - A mobile app to be used by health care professionals would be the most helpful, says social worker.
+- HIPAA compliance is a concern.

 ## Notes from a social worker